 Jasmine's trueface, full stop.◊ Quite possibly the most horrifying thing in both series.
 Everyone's nightmares coming true?
 Angelus unleashed?
 The Wishverse?
 The Gentlemen?
 Being driven insane?
 The lengths Willow went to to resurrect Buffy?
 Xander's Eye Scream?
 The Scourge?
 Darla and Drusilla burned alive?
 Angel trying to kill Wesley?
 These are all low level scares compared to this.

 The entirety of "Hell Bound" doesn't just have a nightmare scene, it's a freaking Nightmare Episode.
 The entire thing is spent on Spike slowly getting taken to hell, leading him to him getting surrounded by corpses and undergoing terrifying amounts of both physical and mental torture.
+It stands out that this is the only episode of either Buffy or Angel to have been originally broadcast with a warning about the disturbing content in the episode.

 When we see all the victims of the torture, we see a guy who's sliced his own fingers off and (presumably) mutilated his face, a woman with no arms (this one actually is enough to get Spike recoiling in horror, dropping any of his Deadpan Snarker traits temporarily).
 Then we hear Parvayne speak for the first time, and it's a terrifying combination of Evil Sounds Deep and Evil Gloating.